apadalko/SupremeRestKit/README.md

     "title": "title for article 2"
 }
 ```
-You parsed it in this array [Article1,Article2] and forward somewhere in your App , for ex , in Table View.
+You parsed it in this array: [Article1,Article2].
+Then, move forward this array somewhere in your App , for example , in Table View.
 Very common - is that on cell selection you will push to a new View Controller and load more detailed object for article with Id = 1 :
 ```json
 {